philippmossier/little-reddit-server/README.md

 \l (list all databases)
 \du (list all users)
 ```

-Note: we can also view data on pgadmin4(newreddit)
+🕮 We can also view data on pgadmin4(littlereddit)

-## delete DB create DB create DB-Tables
+**delete DB create DB create DB-Tables with bash or psql**

 ```bash
 createdb dbname